pingpolls/svelte-adapter-bun-isr/README.md

 - the cache is in-memory only
 - cache contents reset on process restart
 - stale build-time content still works as fallback
+- under `cluster: true`, each worker process keeps its own independent ISR cache — this is harmless (worst case is duplicated regeneration work across workers) but worth knowing if you need revalidation timing to line up exactly across cores

 ## Precompression behavior